lukasschwab/tir/README.md

 5. From the command line, just run `tir`.
 To undo an entry, run `tir --delete`.

+I've also done some hacking with `crontab` to auto-push changes to my tir.html file.
+This is very hacky, and will stop whenever I have to do development in that repo.
+That script lives [here](https://github.com/lukasschwab/lukasschwab.github.io).

 ## To do

 + Add RSS feed